We include products we think are useful for our readers. If you buy through links on this page, we may earn a small commission Here’s our process.

 Here are a few favorite paleo products available at Thrive Market:

-- Thrive Market coconut wraps.
-Paleo dieters can make wraps, fajitas, and more using Thrive’s coconut wraps made with organic coconut meat, organic coconut water, and organic coconut oil.
+- Coconut wraps: People on the paleo diet can make wraps, fajitas, and more using Thrive’s coconut wraps made with organic coconut meat, organic coconut water, and organic coconut oil.

-- Thrive Market nuts and seeds.
-Thrive Market offers a variety of nuts and seeds, including macadamia nuts, pumpkin seeds, and walnuts.
+- Nuts and seeds: Thrive Market offers a variety of nuts and seeds, including macadamia nuts, pumpkin seeds, and walnuts.

-- Thrive Market organic medjool dates.
-Dates can be used to sweeten paleo baked goods, smoothies, and sauces, or stuffed with nut butter for a simple, sweet snack.
+- Organic medjool dates: Dates can be used to sweeten paleo baked goods, smoothies, and sauces, or stuffed with nut butter for a simple, sweet snack.

 Thrive Market offers memberships priced at $59.95 per year or $9.95 per month.